databricks/terraform-provider-databricks/docs/index.md

 ### Authenticating with Azure Service Principal

-!> **Warning** Please note that the azure service principal authentication currently uses a generated Databricks PAT token and not an AAD token for the authentication.
+!> **Warning** Please note that the azure service principal authentication currently (since version 0.3.6) uses the AAD token for the authentication (SPN should have **Contributor** role on Databricks workspace).
+You can restore previous functionality (generating the PAT for service principal)  by setting `azure_use_pat_for_spn` to `true` (you can regulate the lifetime of generated PAT with `pat_token_duration_seconds` setting).
 Azure Databricks does not yet support AAD tokens for [secret scopes](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/secrets#--create-secret-scope).
 Databricks Labs team will refactor it transparently once that support is available.
 The only impacted field is `pat_token_duration_seconds`, which will be deprecated and fully supported after AAD support.

 ```hcl
 provider "azurerm" {